 Policy 1805 Instructional Program

 The college is a comprehensive community college.
-It will offer educational programs for career preparation, transfer to four-year colleges and universities, developmental studies, and a range of extended services to meet the life-long learning needs of its citizens.
-It is the policy of the college's instructional programs to strive to adhere to the Guiding Principles as established by the Board and those of any accreditation bodies with which it is formally associated.
+Northland Pioneer College offers educational programs for career preparation, transfer to four-year colleges and universities, developmental studies, and a range of extended services to meet the life-long learning needs of its citizens.
+It is the policy of the college's instructional programs to strive to adhere to the Guiding Principles as established by the District Governing Board and those of any accreditation bodies with which it is formally associated.

 Policy 1810 Academic Freedom